grpc/proposal/L37-go-custom-transports.md

 // TransportBuilder constructs Transports connected to addresses. type TransportBuilder interface {
-	// Build begins connecting to the address.
+	// Build connects to the address provided.
 It must return a Transport that
 	// is ready to accept new streams or an error.
 	Build(context.Context, resolver.Address, TransportMonitor, TransportBuildOptions) (Transport, error)
 }